dirkschumacher/armacmp/README.md

 #> # A tibble: 2 x 6
 #>   expression                   min   median `itr/sec` mem_alloc `gc/sec`
 #>   <bch:expr>              <bch:tm> <bch:tm>     <dbl> <bch:byt>    <dbl>
-#> 1 cumprod(x)              127.87ms 132.44ms      7.58   15.26MB     2.53
+#> 1 cumprod(x)              122.14ms 127.84ms      7.89   15.26MB     2.63
-#> 2 as.numeric(cumprod2(x))   3.17ms   4.23ms    212.
-7.63MB    70.6
+#> 2 as.numeric(cumprod2(x))   3.93ms   4.38ms    200.
+7.63MB    70.5
 ```

 ## API

 ### Inputs

-  - `input_matrix` defines a new input parameter of type matrix
-  - `input_colvec` defines a new input parameter of type colvec (a
-    matrix with one column)
-  - …
+You can define your inputs using the standard function syntax.
+By
+default paramters are of type `type_matrix`.
+But they can have other
+types such as:

+  - `type_colvec` - a column vector
+  - `type_scalar_integer` - a single int value
+  - `type_scalar_numeric` - a single double value

 ### Body

   - `<-` you can use assignments that cause a C++ copy.
 As most
     operations return armadillo expressions, this is often not a
     problem.
-All assignments are constant and nothing can be reassigned.
+All assignments create new matrix variables.
+Other types
+    are not possible at the moment :(.
   - `...` many more functions :)

 ### Return